Gospel

 Points of interest and Catholic lore

-- The title ‘Son of Man’ is one that is often used by Jesus in the gospels to describe himself.
+- Jesus often used the title ‘Son of Man’ in the gospels to describe himself.

 - In the Gospel of John, when Jesus speaks of being glorified or exalted, he is referring to his death on the cross.
-For John, this is the moment of supreme triumph for Jesus.
+For John, this is the moment of Jesus' supreme triumph.

-- This text comes from a section of John’s Gospel known as the Farewell Discourse, which is delivered by Jesus to his friends just before his arrest.
-Here, Judas has already gone out to betray him.
+- This text originates from a section of the Gospel of John known as the Farewell Discourse, which Jesus delivers to his friends just before his arrest.
+At this point, Judas has already left to betray him.

 Exploring the Word

-The Gospel of John is often divided into two sections: the Book of Signs, detailing the public ministry of Jesus aimed at bringing people to belief, and the Book of Glory, which outlines the events leading to his death and resurrection.
-One part of that concluding section of the gospel describes the events of his final night with his followers.
-It is too late now for those who have not recognised that Jesus is the Messiah.
-He closets himself with those who do believe and gives them extended instruction on how they are to continue his mission after he is gone.
+The Gospel of John is often divided into two sections: the Book of Signs, which details Jesus' public ministry of bringing people to faith, and the Book of Glory, which outlines the events preceding his death and resurrection.
+One part of that concluding section of the gospel describes the events of Jesus' final night with his followers.
+It is now too late for those who did not recognise that Jesus is the Messiah.
+He closets himself with those who do believe and provides them extended instructions regarding how they must continue his mission after he is gone.
 Both today’s reading and next week’s gospel come from this section of the text.

-Jesus is telling his disciples not just that they must love each other, but also that they must love as he has loved.
-This moves beyond the commandment known to the Jews to love one’s neighbour as oneself.
-The love that Jesus showed was the total self-giving and selfless love that led to his death on the cross—his glorification.
-It is this love that reveals the love of God, who islove.
-This new and difficult love is to be the true mark of a Christian in a truly Christian community.
+Jesus is not just telling his disciples that they must love each other, but also that they must love as he has loved.
+This instruction extends beyond the commandment that Jews already knew about loving one’s neighbour as oneself.
+Jesus' love was a total, self-giving and selfless love that led to his death on the cross—and to his glorification.
+This is the love that reveals the love of God, who is love.
+This new and difficult love is the true mark of a Christian in a truly Christian community.

 - How do you understand this commandment to love as Jesus loved?